Shipra09876/ProjectCRUD/README.md

 - Update : Update and edit the existing specific record of student
 - Delete : Remove the existing record from the database

-## Technologies Used
+# Technologies Used
 - **Django** (Backend framework)
 - **Django Rest Framework** (API development)
 - **HTML,CSS,JavaScript** (Frontend)
 - **SQLITE 3** (Database)

+# API endpoints
+- Navigate to homepage to create , update , delete , Read operations --> http://127.0.0.1:8000/api/student_page/

+- Navigate to Django Rest Framework Page for API --> http://127.0.0.1:8000/api/stuapi/

+- Navigate to Admin Panel to Showcase the database --> http://127.0.0.1:8000/admin/CRUD/student/

-To get a local copy of the project up and running, follow these steps:
+# To get a local copy of the project up and running, follow these steps:

 1. **Clone the repository**:
    ```bash